 What is a Heritage Breed?

 “Heritage” breeds are quite simply the older breeds that fell out of favor over the generations.
 These were the common breeds on small farms before the age of large, industrialized operations.
 Why in such peril, you may ask.
-The short answer to a question which usually winds up a lengthy discussion is… money.
+The short answer to a question that usually winds up a lengthy discussion is… money.
 As livestock moved from being kept on pasture to confinement facilities, producers began selecting and breeding for qualities enabling stock to grow faster and larger in such environments.

 However, what they lost in the process is health (known as hardiness), foraging skills, better feed conversion, docile temperament, intelligence, ease of breeding/birthing, nurturing instincts, and a more flavorful consumer end-product.
 Doesn’t seem to add up in our minds!

-The tragic result has been extinction and near-extinction of the foundation breeds once indispensable in the founding of this country.
+The tragic result has been the extinction and near-extinction of the foundation breeds once indispensable in the founding of this country.
 Yes, livestock can go extinct!
 Generally, species like wolves and owls or exotics like tigers and pandas are linked with extinction when in actuality all species must be protected.
 Conservation is more critical for some, however.

 For more information, visit The Livestock Conservancy website today.